Top 8 Languages for E-commerce purposes: Boosting Global Reach Through Effective Translation

 Spanish is an official language in 20 countries.
 In total, Spanish is spoken in as many as 135 countries or their regions.
 There are different variations and dialects, but the differences still make them mutually understandable.

 German is spoken by 95 million people and studied by around 80 million.
 It is one of the official languages of the EU along with English and French.
-German is called the language of culture and science – many literary, philosophical and scientific works were originally written in German.
+German is called the language of culture and science – many literary, philosophical, and scientific works were originally written in German.

 In addition, Germany is in the top three countries with the largest exports of goods and services in the world.
 Native speakers often also shop internationally.
 On average, every third purchase of a German is made in an online shop from another country.
+This highlights the importance of a multilingual website.

 What’s more, as many as 85% of B2C buyers said that they would not shop on a website that was only translated into English.
 Although it is the most popular language on the Internet, it cannot be treated as the universal standard.
+This emphasizes why e-commerce translation is crucial for global reach.

 Additionally, companies around the world that took a risk and invested in translations were 1.5 times more likely to report an increase in revenue.
+This is a clear indicator that investing in professional translation services pays off.

 Nevertheless, not only translations of e-shops generate profits.
 84% of marketers say that content localization has contributed to increasing their profit.
 According to a study conducted by Adotas, as much as 86% of localized mobile ads performed better than their English-language counterparts.

-There are at least a few elements of the e-shop that need to be translated into the target language in order to reach the selected markets with the offer.
-Read on to find out what should be included in content in a foreign language and why it is so important.
+There are at least a few elements of the e-shop that need to be translated into the target language in order to reach the selected new markets with the offer.
+Read on to find out what should be included in translated content in a foreign language and why it is so important.

-Product and service descriptions
+Product and Service Descriptions

 Translations of descriptions of products or services offered in an e-shop are the basis for expanding your business to new markets.
-Their intention is to convince potential buyers to make a purchase in your shop.
+Their intention is to convince potential customers to make a purchase in your shop.
 So what should you focus on when deciding to translate them?

 You don’t feel like you have the appropriate skills to create extensive product descriptions or you just don’t know how to do it?
 Sometimes a few words are enough.
 Make sure not to duplicate content.
 For more details, you can refer customers to your blog.
 And if you don’t have one, it’s a good time to start.
 This is one of the best ways to add new content to the e-shop website, which will ensure its positioning.

-Customer feedback
+Customer Feedback

 You certainly often pay attention to customer reviews if you are not entirely sure whether a given product will be suitable.
 Online shoppers do this a lot.
 They check the ratings, read the comments.
 Customer feedback is a great way to make your product/service descriptions more attractive.
 You can encourage both local and global customers to do so.